graveja0/health-care-markets/README.md

-Measures of economic activity (e.g., patient flows, predicted demand) between individuals or geographies and health care service providers can be used to construct a bipartite network summarizing their economic links.
-This network can then be used to construct unipartite networks of geographies that are linked via common ties with health care providers.
+Measures of economic activity (e.g., patient flows, predicted demand) between individuals or geographies and health care service providers can be used to construct a bipartite network summarizing economic links.
+This network can then be coonverted into unipartite networks of geographies that are linked via common ties with health care providers.
 Alternatively, the same biparite matrix can also be used to construct a unipartite network of hospitals that are linked because they draw